 From 1997 to 2002, Hokkaido Air System used a visual symbol emblematic of its initial stage in the aviation market.
 The company’s logo was designed as a charming bird-plane, symbolizing the carrier’s mascot.
 This fledgling bird, representing the airline’s birth and early steps in the industry, visually soared upward into the skies, breaking away from the ground.
 This image was filled with symbolism of learning and the airline’s aspiration to master the airspace, similar to a bird learning to fly.

 The logo included large blue letters NAC, interpreted as Hokkaido Airport in Chitose, reflecting the airline’s geographic connection to this airport.
-It is noted that the abbreviation HAS had already been used by another service at the airport, leading to the selection of the closely sounding alternative NAC for the airline’s name.
+Another service at the airport had already used the abbreviation HAS, leading to the selection of the closely sounding alternative NAC for the airline’s name.

 Below the English name of the company is its Chinese equivalent, highlighting its international presence and focus on the Asian market.
 Elements of animation style combined with blue colors give the logo a friendly and welcoming appearance, making it memorable and appealing to a broad audience, including families with children.